Window Terminology Guide for Homeowners

 Radius The length of an imaginary line from the center point of a circle to the arc or circumference of a circle.

-Rails The cross or horizontal members of the framework of a sash, door or other panel assembly.
+Rails The cross or horizontal members of the framework of a sash, door, or other panel assembly.

 Relief Kerf Kerfs machined into the frame parts of a unit.
 Relief kerfs inhibit warping.